ibm-cloud-docs/solution-tutorials/vpc-transit1.md

 - Spoke VPCs learn that traffic spoke -> (192.168.0.0/24, 192.168.1.0/24, 192.168.2.0/24) should pass through the {{site.data.keyword.tg_short}} tgw-link.
 - Enterprise will learn that traffic enterprise -> (10.1.0.0/16, 10.2.0.0/16 10.3.0.0/16) should pass through the {{site.data.keyword.BluDirectLink}}

-## Removing the firewall for transit destination traffic
+## Removing the firewall for Transit destination traffic
 {: #vpc-transit-stateful-routing}
 {: step}